muratk3n/thirdwave/en/tweets/2020/week5.md

 # Tweets - Week 5

 F-ing libertards.
 I dont trust these people with government.
-Why dont u to your patch of land and pleasure yourself with your goldbars asshole
+Why dont u go back to your patch of land and pleasure yourself with your goldbars asshole

 "Rand Paul Used to Be a Whistleblower’s Hero.
 Now He Wants to Out Them"